obsidian-tasks-group/obsidian-tasks/docs/Getting Started/On Completion.md

 > If you have ever wished that Tasks would automatically *do something* with the tasks that you complete (*especially* likely if you use [[Recurring Tasks|recurring tasks]], which tend to accumulate within the note that holds them), then the **"On Completion"** feature could be the answer!

 > [!released]
-> Introduced in Tasks X.Y.Z.
+> Introduced in Tasks 7.8.0.

 ## Introduction